If saving money doesn’t come easy to you, or you just don’t see the point, you might be wondering, why is saving money important?

 There’s nothing like financial stress to keep you up at night; or worse, wake you up in a cold sweat.
 (If you’ve ever experienced it, you know how unsettling that feeling can be.)

 The good news is that there’s a great way to eliminate financial stress… just have more money.

 You might be thinking, “Umm…duh!”, but it’s the truth.
 You see, everybody wants more money, yet very few people work hard to save it up.
 And, unless you win the lottery–which is beyond unlikely–the only way to have more money is to save it over time.
 It’s as simple as that.

-Let me put it this way, would you rather pay your bills and have $20,000 in savings?
-Or, would you prefer to pay your bills and with $0 in savings?
+Let me put it this way, would you rather go through life with a $20,000 cushion sitting in your savings account?
+Or, would you prefer to go through life with $0 in savings?